 The original Zeo app is a bit outdated and limited; especially, the sharing functions do not work accurately anymore.
 For this reason it is highly recommended to also get the ‚ÄúZeo Companion App‚ÄĚ¬†(APK link) which gives a more precise hypnogram in 30-second intervals.
 By using the share function, it is possible to export images like this:

 The Pro version consists of the following components:

 - EEG module

 - Power adapter

 - (optional) Replacement sensor headband

 - (not shown: Android device with app)

-Due to this, the Zeo has a tendency to slightly overestimate the amount of REM sleep.
+Because of this, the Zeo has a tendency to slightly overestimate the amount of REM sleep.

-- Clean forehead before use
+- Clean your forehead before use

 - Occasionally clean the sensor pad with alcohol